department-of-veterans-affairs/va.gov-team/teams/CAIA/accessibility/drafts/2023-Oct-Veteran-Facing-Forms-Form-Header-accessibility-findings.md

 #### Finding 1: Make sure content is understandable
 - Issue Description: The word "Chapter" is decribing a step indicator.
 Because this is a step indicator users may not know what Chapter 2 of 4 may mean on.
 "Chapter" was confusing.
 - Desired Outcome: Consider testing "section" or "part" for clarity.
 Consider using percentages as well.
-- Experience standard:`Category 05` - The content is written in plain language and doesn't contain excess words or modifiers.[link to standard](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/va-gov-experience-standards#:~:text=13-,WCAG%20SC%203.2.2_A,-x)
+- Experience standard:`Category 05` `Issue 05` - The content is written in plain language and doesn't contain excess words or modifiers.[link to standard](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/va-gov-experience-standards#:~:text=13-,WCAG%20SC%203.2.2_A,-x)
 - Defect:`Depends`
-- Impact Area: `A11y`
+- Impact Area: `Content`
-- Appears on: Content style guide 05
+- Appears on: `Content Style Guide`
 - WCAG: 3.1
 -
 #### Finding 3: Consistent Navigation